Kennett High School (Pennsylvania)

 Kennett High School is the only public high school in the Kennett Consolidated School District and is located in Kennett Square, Pennsylvania, United States.
 The school averages around 1300 students and 100 faculty members.
 The Kennett Consolidated School District Office is located next to the high school.

 Campus

-The school is located just south of the small town of Kennett Square.
+The school is located just south of Kennett Square, Pennsylvania.
 Recent major renovations were completed in 2006, including the construction of a new science wing.
-The high school's new stadium was completed in the summer of 2007 as well as the renovation to the baseball and soccer fields, and the addition of a new concession stand.
+The high school's new stadium, renovations to the baseball and soccer fields, and the addition of a new concession stand were all completed in the summer of 2007.
 As part of the renovations, the previously adjacent Kennett Middle School was relocated to Landenberg, Pennsylvania, in a newly constructed building of its own.